Michaelpku/PHBS_TQFML/README.md

 ## Methodology
 - Import data and check
-- Drop observations containing missing values
 - Preprocess:
   1. Drop samples
   2. Encode catagories
   3. Recheck dataset
   4. Split the dataset
-- Logistic Regression
+- Logistic Regression and Metrics
--
+- Assessing Feature Importance
+- Tuning Hyperparameter with validation curves
+- Check the result with other algorithms

 ## Result and Conclusion
-- Af, the main algorithm logistic regression with L2 regularization will be used in this project.
+- the main algorithm logistic regression with L2 regularization will be used in this project.
 -This final model will be used to predict the probability of surviving at least one year for HCC patients.